-The DSL team can also be contacted out of school hours if necessary e.g. by email.
+The DSL can be contacted out of school hours if necessary by email at deputy@earley-st-peters.wokingham.sch.uk.

-When the DSL is absent, the deputies - Mrs Hester Wooller, Executive Headteacher, Mr Tom Smith, Assistant Headteacher, Mrs Kirsteen Austin, EYFS Leader and Mrs Fiona Dunthorne, Inclusion Leader, Lindsey Lapthorn, Parent Support Link - will act as cover.
+When the DSL is absent, the Deputy DSLs Hester Wooller, Tom Smith, Fiona Dunthorne and Kirsteen Austin - will act as cover.